gatsbyjs/gatsby/docs/docs/deploying-to-s3-cloudfront.md

 title: Deploying to S3/Cloudfront
 ---

-In this article, we'll walk through how to host & publish your next Gatsby site to AWS using [AWS Amplify](https://aws-amplify.github.io/).
+In this guide, we'll walk through how to host & publish your next Gatsby site to AWS using [AWS Amplify](https://aws-amplify.github.io/).

 AWS Amplify is a combination of client library, CLI toolchain, and UI components.
 Amplify allow developers to get up & running with full-stack cloud-powered applications with features like authentication, GraphQL, storage, REST APIs, analytics, Lambda functions, hosting & more.